-Citation with stable link: Philip A. Harland, 'Persian wisdom: Theopompos of Chios and Plutarch on Magians and Zoroaster (fourth century BCE and later),' Last modified January 25, 2023, http://philipharland.com/Blog/?p=6306.
+Citation with stable link: Philip A. Harland, 'Persian wisdom: Theopompos of Chios and Plutarch on Magians and Zoroaster (fourth century BCE and later),' Ethnic Relations and Migration in the Ancient World, last modified January 25, 2023, http://philipharland.com/Blog/?p=6306.

 Comments: Plutarch outlines what he or his source believes are the views of Zoroaster and the Magians.
 It becomes clear that Theopompos is one of Plutarch’s main sources only further on in the discussion.
 Since Theopompos dates to the fourth century BCE, this is among the earliest Greek attempts to explain Zoroaster’s views.
 The material expressly drawn from Theopompos presumes the cosmic dualism and battle imagery that Plutarch presents earlier on, so it is possible that Theopompos’ characterization of the Magians underlies other parts of this discussion.
 Throughout, Zoroaster and the Magians are presented as a source of superior foreign wisdom regarding the cosmos.
 For more on Greek perceptions of Zoroaster and Magians, see the post on the Suda lexicon (link).